hobbs131/Instagram_Clone/README.md

 # Instagram Clone

 Instagram Clone with Realtime Functionality and Offline Support with Service Workers.
-Made using React and GraphQL.

 ### Prerequisites
 - Git